List of United Kingdom by-elections (2010–present): By-elections

+2024–present Parliament

-2019–present Parliament
+2019–2024 Parliament

+There were twenty-three by-elections in the 2019–2024 Parliament, the most by-elections in one parliament since the 1987–1992 Parliament, which had 24.
+Fourteen by-elections occurred in constituencies previously represented by the governing Conservatives, seven in constituencies represented by Labour, and two in constituencies represented by the SNP.
+The incumbent MP's party won nine by-elections, including one at Southend West, in which the other major parties did not field candidates.
+Labour won thirteen by-elections, gaining seven seats from the Conservatives and one from the SNP, but losing one each to the Conservatives and the Workers Party of Britain.
+The Liberal Democrats gained four seats from the Conservatives, while the Conservatives gained one from Labour.
+Five by-elections happened due to the deaths of the incumbent MPs, three of whom represented the Conservatives and two Labour.

 2017–2019 Parliament

-There were five by-elections in the 2017–2019 Parliament, which was the smallest number since the six month parliament that sat between the two general elections in 1974.
+There were five by-elections in the 2017–2019 Parliament, which was the smallest number since the six-month parliament that sat between the two general elections in February and October 1974.
 Three were in seats held by Labour, one by the governing Conservatives and one by Sinn Féin, who do not take up their seats in the House of Commons.
-Four by-elections were won by the incumbent party and Liberal Democrats won a seat from Conservatives.
+Four by-elections were won by the incumbent party and the Liberal Democrats won a seat from Conservatives.
 One by-election was a result of the death of the incumbent MP, who represented Labour.
 Two by-elections were the result of recall petitions via the provisions of the Recall of MPs Act 2015, the first such in the country.

-At the dissolution of Parliament in 2019 there were two vacancies: Bassetlaw and Buckingham, caused by the resignations of Labour member John Mann and the Speaker John Bercow.
+At the dissolution of Parliament in 2019 there were two vacancies: Bassetlaw, caused by the resignation of Labour member John Mann, and Buckingham, caused by the resignation of Speaker John Bercow.
 With the proximity of the 2019 general election, by-elections were not called for these seats.
-Buckingham was regained by the Conservatives, the party Bercow had represented before he took up the position, and the Conservatives also won Bassetlaw from Labour.
+The Conservatives, the party Bercow had represented before he took up the speakership, regained Buckingham and won Bassetlaw from Labour as well.

 2015–2017 Parliament

-There were 10 by-elections in the 2015–2017 Parliament (with a planned by-election in Manchester Gorton cancelled when the 2017 general election was called).
+There were ten by-elections in the 2015–2017 Parliament (with a planned by-election in Manchester Gorton cancelled when the 2017 general election was called).
 Seven were in seats held by Labour, and three by the governing Conservatives.
-Eight by-elections were won by the incumbent party, the Conservatives won a seat from Labour and lost one to the Liberal Democrats.
-Three by-elections were a result of the death of the incumbent MPs, all of whom represented Labour.
+Eight by-elections were won by the incumbent party: the Conservatives won a seat from Labour and lost one to the Liberal Democrats.
+Three by-elections happened due to the deaths of the incumbent MPs, all of whom represented Labour.

-At the dissolution of Parliament in 2017 there was one vacancy: Manchester Gorton, caused by the death of its Labour member Gerald Kaufman.
+At the dissolution of Parliament in 2017, one seat was vacant: that for Manchester Gorton, caused by the death of its Labour member Gerald Kaufman.
 With the close proximity of the 2017 general election on 8 June, the by-election previously called for 4 May had its writ cancelled by the House of Commons.
-All but two of the candidates nominated for the by-election then stood at the General Election, and the seat was held by Labour.
+All but two of the candidates nominated for the by-election then stood at the general election, and Labour held the seat.